holochain/holochain-cmd/README.md

 ## Ignoring files

 Sometimes, you'll want to exclude files in your project directory to get a straight .hcpkg file that can be understood by Holochain.
-In oder to do that, just create a `.hcdevignore` file.
-It has a simmilar structure to `.gitignore` files:
+In order to do that, just create a `.hcdevignore` file.
+It has a similar structure to `.gitignore` files:

 ```
 README.md